thekaveh/LinguAI/README.md

    - Streamlit frontend will be accessible at: `http://localhost:{FRONTEND_PORT}`
    - FastAPI backend (Swagger UI) at: `http://localhost:{BACKEND_PORT}/docs`
+   - pgAdmin DB-dashboard will be accessible at: `http://localhost:{DB_DASHBOARD_PORT}`

 7. Optionally, Use VSCode's Remote Container extension to connect to and develop directly inside one of the backend or frontend containers.
+To do this, find the `Remote Explorer` from VSCode's tools pane on the left, select `Dev Containers`, locate either the `linguai backend` or `linguai frontend` running container, and then `Attach in New Window`

+8. To bring down the LinguAI services: `docker-compose down --remove-orphans`

 ### Code Changes

 Thanks to Docker volumes that mount the code inside the containers, changes made to the codebase will automatically reflect in the running containers and will, in turn, show up on both the running frontend and backend services.
-Once happy with your changes, you can simply commit them to Got branch you're working on regardless of whether you applied the changes from inside the running containers or outside.
+Once happy with your changes, you can simply commit them to Git branch you're working on regardless of whether you applied the changes from inside the running containers or outside.

 ## Production Deployment